Bill Keene

-Bill Keene (1927 – April 5, 2000) was a television and radio personality who became famous in the Los Angeles, California market as a traffic and weather announcer.
-He was particularly known for his colorful humorous traffic reports which included numerous puns and he became a fixture in Los Angeles broadcasting.
+Bill Keene (1927 – April 5, 2000) was a television and radio personality who became famous in the Los Angeles, California, market as a traffic and weather announcer.
+He was particularly known for his colorful, humorous traffic reports which included numerous puns and he became a fixture in Los Angeles broadcasting.

 Keene first took to the airwaves while still in high school in his native Scottsbluff, Nebraska.
 After serving as an Army Air Corps navigator during World War II, he was hired as news and sports director at KBOL radio in Boulder, Colorado where he studied journalism at the University of Colorado.
 Keene's Los Angeles broadcasting career began in 1957 at KNXT-TV (now KCBS-TV) as a weather reporter.
 He is credited with helping pioneer the station's hourlong news format, promoted as The Big News, which featured Keene with long time Los Angeles news anchor Jerry Dunphy and sports reporter Gil Stratton.
 During the same period he also reported the weather on the sister radio operation KNX (AM).
 Later he hosted the daytime television variety show Keene at Noon, which was retitled The Bill Keene Show when it changed time-slots to 3:30 P.M.

 In 1976 Keene started working full-time at KNX where he became one of the first regular radio traffic reporters in Los Angeles.

-Puns were a regular feature in a Bill Keene traffic report.
-For example, when a ladder was reported on the freeway he would announce “Watch out for rung way drivers” and “Don’t worry, the highway patrol will be taking steps to remove that ladder.”
+Puns were a regular feature in a Keene's traffic reports.
+For example, when a ladder was reported on the freeway he announced, “Watch out for rung way drivers," and ,“Don’t worry, the highway patrol will be taking steps to remove that ladder.”

 Keene retired in 1993.
-He died in his sleep in Tucson, Arizona in 2000, months after suffering a stroke.
+He died in his sleep in Tucson, Arizona, in 2000, months after suffering a stroke.